LcgDL/Formal-Ontology-using-Python/README.md

 # Formal-Ontology-using-Python
 Repository to show some basic examples using python applied to ontologies.
+We will use RDFLib.
+It is a pure Python package for working with RDF data.

 Files:
 - Resource_Description_Framework_(RDF): first steps in the RDF python library